Course Changes

 - Major content changes to title or description

-- Changing a course from fixed credit hour to variable credit hour or from variable to fixed (e.g. 4003 to 400V)
+- Changing a course from fixed credit hour to variable credit hour or from variable to fixed (e.g. 40003 to 4000V)

-- Adding or removing a course from university core
+- Adding or removing a course from state minimum core or general education curriculum

 Course inactivation and deletion proposals both follow the same approval process, but result in slightly different outcomes.
 Inactivating a course removes it from the Catalog of Studies and from the list of courses available to be offered each term in the Schedule of Classes.
 Inactive courses may be reactivated at the request of the college or department by submitting a course reactivation proposal.
 Deleting a course removes it from the Catalog of Studies and from course inventory permanently.
 Deleted courses may not be reactivated.

 Note: As a rule, new courses, major changes, and inactivations/deletions will only be made effective for the fall term, in order to ensure inclusion in the publication of the Catalog of Studies.
-Early implementation may be requested in the “Justification” or “Additional Notes” fields when submitting a course change proposal, but early implementation is limited to the summer term immediately preceding the fall term in question.
+Early implementation may be requested in the “Justification” or “Additional Notes” fields when submitting a course change proposal, but approval is not guaranteed.

 The following chart lists the approval steps associated with new courses, major changes and inactivations/deletions: